andrewchilds/overcast/README.md

   $ overcast expose db 22 6379 --parallel
   ```

-- Run multiple commands or multiple scripts on any or all of your instances at once, over SSH.
+Run multiple commands or multiple scripts on any or all of your instances at once, over SSH.
 Commands can be run sequentially or in parallel using the `--parallel` flag.

   ```sh
   $ overcast run db install/core install/redis
   $ overcast run all uptime "free-m" "df -h" --parallel
   ```

-- Push and pull files between your local machine and any or all of your instances at once.
+Push and pull files between your local machine and any or all of your instances at once.
 Dynamically rewrite file paths to include the instance name using `{instance}` in either source or destination path.

   ```sh
   $ overcast push app nginx/myapp.conf /etc/nginx/sites-enabled/myapp.conf
   $ overcast pull all /etc/nginx/sites-enabled/myapp.conf nginx/{instance}.myapp.conf
   ```

-- Overcast is a thin wrapper around your native SSH client, and doesn't install or leave anything on the servers you communicate with, so Overcast itself has no real attack surface.
+Overcast is a thin wrapper around your native SSH client, and doesn't install or leave anything on the servers you communicate with, so Overcast itself has no real attack surface.

-- A [script library](https://github.com/andrewchilds/overcast/tree/master/scripts) and [recipe library](https://github.com/andrewchilds/overcast/tree/master/recipes) are included to make it easy to deploy common software stacks and applications.
+A [script library](https://github.com/andrewchilds/overcast/tree/master/scripts) and [recipe library](https://github.com/andrewchilds/overcast/tree/master/recipes) are included to make it easy to deploy common software stacks and applications.
 The library was written for Ubuntu, but could be extended to include other distributions.

-## Installation
+## Installation (OS X/Linux)

 1. Install [Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) if not already installed.